George Brooks, PhD, on Lactate Shuttle Theory, Relevance for Traumatic Brain Injury, & More

 Another element of the myth centers around the difference between lactic acid and lactate.
 But this difference mostly serves to distract.
 What’s important to remember is that, at physiological pH, the majority of lactic acid is in the form of lactate, but the terms can be understood to be mostly interchangeable.

-The lactate shuttle hypothesis"Our unique contribution was to find that not only are [lactate transporters] in the plasma membranes of muscles and heart and other tissues, but they are also in the mitochondria." - Dr. George Brooks Click To Tweet
+"Our unique contribution was to find that not only are [lactate transporters] in the plasma membranes of muscles and heart and other tissues, but they are also in the mitochondria." - Dr. George Brooks Click To Tweet

 Lactate is a natural byproduct of glycolysis – the breakdown of sugar.
 It’s an essential fuel that cells in the heart, liver, and brain rely on.
 When produced during exercise (especially high intensity workouts like cycling, which shifts metabolism toward glycolysis to more quickly meet the high energetic demands), lactate switches on more than 600 genes involved in muscle adaptation, stimulates mitochondrial biogenesis – the process of making new mitochondria – and promotes protein synthesis, which is essential for muscle growth.
 The diverse nature of the signaling quality of lactate has led to Dr. Brooks’s coining of the term “lactormone.”